 Garcia-Alvarez works in series, exploring the possibilities of different approaches in parallel.
-Throughout his career, he has continued to make both gestural paintings and painted constructions.
+Throughout his career, for instance, he has continued to make both gestural paintings and painted constructions.
 He has also experimented with lithography.
 He is best known for Collective Mind (1979), his ceramic mural on the facade of the Physics and Mathematics Building at the University of Auckland.
-Although, he has worked consistently, he has rarely exhibited.
+Although he has worked consistently, he has rarely exhibited.